php-dev-br/laravel-doc-pt-br/redis.md

 <a name="phpredis-serialization"></a>

-#### PhpRedis Serialization and Compression
+#### phpredis Serialization & Compression

-The PhpRedis extension may also be configured to use a variety of serializers and compression algorithms.
+The phpredis extension may also be configured to use a variety of serialization and compression algorithms.
 These algorithms can be configured via the `options` array of your Redis configuration: